pnnl/ConStrain/docs/paper.md

 `ConStrain` focuses on formalizing and automating verification of HVAC controls by analyzing sensor and actuator data streams from building control systems [@bs2021_30725].

-`ConStrain` is an open-source library and a Python application programming interface (API) for analyzing BAS data streams for adherence to an operational specification, which can correspond to the building and building owner's needs [@lei2023ashrae].
-Note that this API, at its current form, provides a software interface for other Python programs, not a web REST API service.
+`ConStrain` is an open-source library and a Python application programming interface (API) for analyzing building automation system (BAS) data streams for adherence to an operational specification, which can correspond to the building and building owner's needs [@lei2023ashrae].
+Note that this API, in its current form, provides a software interface for other Python programs, not a web REST API service.

 `ConStrain` is also incorporating semantic modeling capabilities to enable automated configuration and deployment of verification [@bs2023_1660].

 `ConStrain` can be used as a standalone tool and can also be integrated into established workflows of third-party tools and practices.
 For instance, `ConStrain` has been successfully integrated as part of the continuous integration software development process of whole-building energy simulation-based software tool (e.g., Washington State's Total System Performance Ratio Analysis Tool [@tspr]) to make sure that software code contributions as well as simulation software updates do not have unexpected impacts on the simulated performance of building system controls.
 Moreover, a set of `OpenStudio` [@os] measures [@osm] have also been developed to enable building energy modelers using `OpenStudio` to have access to perform verification on their models with minimal configurations required.

-At present, `ConStrain` expects pre-harmonized input units for each verification case that align with expected data points units defined in its corresponding verification item; automatic unit conversion is not in the core workflow and needs to be handled before feeding data into `ConStrain`.
+Currently, `ConStrain` requires each verification case to provide inputs in the same units as the expected data points defined for its verification item.
+Automatic unit conversion is not in the core workflow of `ConStrain`, so inputs shall be converted to the required units before being passed to `ConStrain`.

 ## Comparison with existing tools and industry practices